janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

 # Different kinds of pointers with different use cases

 Pointers, or what today we like to call 'raw pointers', to contrast them from 'smart' pointers, have kind of folklore about them.
 They are attributed qualities like 'bad style' or even 'being evil'.
 I my opinion pointers are useful and harmless in themselves but like anything they can be misused in a way that can become problematic.
-Not unlike:

 > "Warning: towels can be harmful if swallowed in large quantities". -- Douglass Adams.

 That being said, I think in general pointers should be considered a last resort, not a default.
 Or to put it another way: **Use a reference if you can, use a pointer if you have to.**

-As a rule of thumb I think you could say:
+As a rule of thumb I:

 *   prefer pointers that express ownership
 *   prefer pointers that cannot be uninitialized
 *   prefer pointers that cannot be null
 *   prefer pointers that cannot be copied

 This basically orders my preference for pointers as: